dichernyavsky/hgpr/README.md

 An example of HGPR usage is given in `demo.ipynb` file.

-One can run the demo code `demo.ipynb` following one of two ways:
+There are two options how to run the demo code `demo.ipynb`:

 1) Run `demo.ipynb` in the jupyter server in the Docker container.
 First build the Docker image